 If you are hiking with babies or toddlers, you want to be extra attentive because little children often can’t tell us if they are too cold or too hot, so you need to be the judge and check on them often.
 I’ve done a number of hikes with babies and the main advice I have for you is get a good carrier.
 It will be worth the investment and your back will thank you.

-These 5 tips will hopefully help you get out and make your winter adventure memorable.
+These five tips will hopefully help you get out and make your winter adventure memorable.

 For your first hike of the season, you don’t need to go on a 10km trail.
 Start by choosing a 1-2km hike to see how your children cope in the cold weather and to test your winter gear.
 The last thing you want to do is have a horrible first experience, or you will most likely not be going back.
 Once you’ve done a few short hikes with minor elevation and you know your kids are enjoying them, you might be ready for a longer hike.
 You can slowly increase the length of your adventures as the winter goes and soon enough, going hiking in the middle of winter will be a normal thing for you.

 The key when you head out hiking in the winter is you want to stay warm.
 Dressing up with layers makes for happy hikers:

 - Your first layer should be a base layer made of either wool or polyester and be worn tight to the skin.

 - The second layer is meant to keep you warm.
 It can be a down jacket or your favourite hoodie or wool shirt.

 - The final layer should be waterproof and will protect you from rain, wind, and snow.